Connect with us

 “What are the protections in place to try and right this historic wrong?”
 Landers said.
 “We need to have ownership of what we’ve done to Native families.”

-Some researchers and advocates want to shift the focus from adoptive parents to adoptees by the Supreme Court consider the impact on Native American children in foster care and adoption.
+Some researchers and advocates want to shift the focus from adoptive parents to adoptees by having the Supreme Court consider the impact on Native American children in foster care and adoption.

 Sandy White Hawk, an adoptee from the Sicangu Lakota Tribe in South Dakota, is founder of the First Nations Repatriation Institute in Minnesota.
 She is also research partners with Landers.